cheyao/opengl/README.md

 - Assimp
 - SDL3
+- Freetype 2
 - Eigen (Included in the repo)

 ## Building

 ### MacOS and Linux

-Install `assimp` with your package manager
+Install `assimp` and `freetype` with your package manager

 Compile SDL3 (Yeah, it's experimental so no binaries atm):
 ```